45+ Indiana Religious Sites

 7804-7898 N Meridian St, Indianapolis, IN

-This labyrinth is located in Indianapolis at the Second Presbyterian Church and is a replica of the 800-year old 11-circuit Chartres labyrinth path in France.
-Open year-round, daily to the public.
+This labyrinth is located in Indianapolis at the Second Presbyterian Church.
+It is a replica of the 800-year-old 11-circuit Chartres labyrinth path in France.
+The labyrinth is open to the public daily, year-round.

 Servants of Christ Prayer Garden, Indianapolis